Can You Rent a Garage to Work on Your Car?

 While DIY garages exist, they’re less common than you might think.

-Can you rent a garage to work on your car?
+Can you rent a garage to work on a car?

 In short, yes.

-Note: In this article, we’re specifically talking about renting a garage to perform repairs or general maintenance on your vehicle.
-I have a separate article covering how to find cheap car storage in your area.
+Note: In this article, we’re specifically talking about renting a repair garage for repairs or general maintenance on your vehicle.

-Why Rent a Garage to Work on Your Car?
+Why Rent a Garage to Work on a Car?

-There are a few good reasons, but a common answer is because you don’t have the space.
+There are a few good reasons, but a common answer is that you don’t have the space.

-Maybe you live in an apartment, or your garage is used for other storage.
+You may live in an apartment or use your garage for other storage.

-Either way, you’ve got a car you want to work on but don’t have the space or tools.
+Either way, you have a car you want to work on but don’t have the space or tools.

-You could do minor stuff in the auto store’s parking lot, but that won’t help if you need to do bigger repairs.
+You could do minor stuff in the auto store’s parking lot, but that won’t help if you need to do more extensive repairs.

 Plus, there’s no guarantee that everything will go well.
 You need to be conscious of any spills that could happen.
 You wouldn’t want to leave a puddle of oil at your regular auto parts store!

-Sometimes you can find the right garage that also has tools for rent.
-If you don’t have a garage of your own, it might be worth renting someplace designed for pros.
+Sometimes you can find a garage that also has tools for rent.
+If you don’t have access to your own garage, it might be worth it to rent a repair garage that’s designed for pros.

 Renting tools is also a plus if you don’t work on cars regularly or for specialized jobs.